cyb3rxp/awesome-soc/detection_engineering.md

 ### Persistance or protection bypass capabilities of threat:
-* EDR/antimalware cleaning error,
+* EDR/antimalware cleaning error.
 * EDR/antimalware detection during scheduled scan (meaning the threat has bypassed realtime protection).
 * A phishing URL has been clicked on before it was detected (Eg.: MS 365 Defender and ProofPoint UrlDefense offer this detection capability).

 ### Successfull vulnerability exploitation detection:
-* Correlation of firewall logs (outgoing traffic) and a list of IP addresses that are sources of detected attacks by WAF and NIDS
+* Correlation of firewall logs (outgoing traffic) and a list of IP addresses that are sources of detected attacks by WAF and NIDS;
    * NB: this is most likely a hint that a vulnerability has successfully been exploited and there is a callback to an attacker's machine.

 ### Impossible scenarios
-* Same user authenticating within X min of timeframe, on two different endpoints (workstations/mobiles, not being located in the same place).
+* Same user authenticating within X min of timeframe, on two different endpoints (workstations/mobiles, not being located in the same place);
    * for instance, X > 2min.
-* Same user (except admins, to begin with) authenticating on more than X endpoints (workstations/mobiles), per timeframe (eg.: 10 min)
+* Same user (except admins, to begin with) authenticating on more than X endpoints (workstations/mobiles), per timeframe (eg.: 10 min);
    * for instance, X > 2.

  ## Augmenting detection with automation

  ### Identity-based detections:

- * Correlate identity-related detections (from sensors like EDR, CASB, proxies, WAF, AD, ...) with identity intelligence (for instance, passwords leak/sell detection).
+ * Correlate identity-related detections (from sensors like EDR, CASB, proxies, WAF, AD, ...) with identity intelligence (for instance, passwords leak/sell detection);
    * Here is an example of the global detection process (with courtesy of RecordedFuture):

   ![Capture9](https://user-images.githubusercontent.com/16035152/202507017-15903302-2a61-40ba-9266-30b27de92af6.PNG)